Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

       dotnet ef database update  //to update database
 ```

-4. If we want to added tables or/and new properties to the Database.
+4. If we want to add tables or/and new properties to the Database.
 Doesn't matter Local database and/or to Web Application (to Azure portal) the process is the same:

 ### use Connection string full path, it allows to connect with that Database which is mentioned in the connection string and allows to add tables and properties that we indicated in Data folder/Context DB connection file and Data/Models --> to that DB that is mentioned in connecion string.